Available on Amazon and B&N

 Daphne & S.J. travel to Quito, Ecuador where they must discover the cause behind bizarre psychotic behavior spreading through a private prep school.

 It—the void, the nothingness—seemed harmless at first.
 A momentary zoning out.
 Attention disengaged.
-Pilar blamed her condition on the flu—already two schoolmates were infected.
-Easy to catch in a boarding school.Headache, nausea, vomiting; the normal symptoms.
+Pilar blamed her condition on the flu; two schoolmates were infected.
+Easy to catch at a boarding school.Headache, nausea, vomiting; the normal symptoms.
 No big deal.